-Because I know so many people are dealing with this malady I am going to share just a bit of my story and what has helped me cope with my current health issues.
+Because I know so many people who are dealing with this malady I am going to share just a bit of my story and what has helped me with health issues associated with toxic mold exposure.
 I hope you are encouraged.
 Please feel free to share this post with others on your FB pages and other social media accounts.
 The more we get the word out about environmental toxins the more people can be helped.

 Before I begin I must clarify that I am not a doctor and what you will read about in this post is from my personal experience, nothing stated here is intended as medical advice.

 I must also state that prior to my perils with environmental toxins and mold I was very healthy.
 I had no underlining health issues or ailments other than a herniated disk from a decade prior.
 I ate healthily and exercised daily.
 I had and still have no addictions to drugs or alcohol.
 I actually don’t drink any alcoholic beverages at all.

 A few minor symptoms started after I started working in and old building.
 During that time, there were a few remodeling projects while leaks caused wet carpets to smell.

 I began to feel lightheaded and have nosebleeds.

 Fast forward some time and I started to feel really dizzy almost on a daily basis.
 I also had daily bouts of extreme fatigue, swelling, and inflammation.
 My memory started slipping so much so that I could not remember something that someone had told me minutes before.
 I noticed that my symptoms became far worse when I was in my office.

 For the first few years, I pushed myself to work and left home from my office each day barely able to drive and deal with my responsibilities at home.
 I’d arrive home and crash in bed for several hours.